binwiederhier/ntfy/docs/index.md

 That's it.
 After you tap "Subscribe", the app is listening for new messages on that topic.

 ## Step 2: Send a message
 Now let's [send a message](publish.md) to our topic.
-It's easy in every language, since we're just using HTTP PUT or POST.
+It's easy in every language, since we're just using HTTP PUT/POST, or with the [ntfy CLI](install.md).
 The message is in the request body.
 Here's an example showing how to publish a simple message using a POST request:

 === "Command line (curl)"
     ```
     curl -d "Backup successful 😀" ntfy.sh/mytopic
+    ```

+=== "ntfy CLI"
+    ```
+    ntfy publish mytopic "Backup successful 😀"
     ```

 === "HTTP"